About VPN Gateway

 Site-to-Site and ExpressRoute coexisting connections

-ExpressRoute is a direct, dedicated connection from your WAN (not over the public Internet) to Microsoft Services, including Azure.
+ExpressRoute is a direct, private connection from your WAN (not over the public Internet) to Microsoft Services, including Azure.
 Site-to-Site VPN traffic travels encrypted over the public Internet.
 Being able to configure Site-to-Site VPN and ExpressRoute connections for the same virtual network has several advantages.

 You can configure a Site-to-Site VPN as a secure failover path for ExpressRoute, or use Site-to-Site VPNs to connect to sites that are not part of your network, but that are connected through ExpressRoute.
 Notice that this configuration requires two virtual network gateways for the same virtual network, one using the gateway type 'Vpn', and the other using the gateway type 'ExpressRoute'.

-Deployment models and methods for S2S and ExpressRoute
+Deployment models and methods for S2S and ExpressRoute coexist

 You pay for two things: the hourly compute costs for the virtual network gateway, and the egress data transfer from the virtual network gateway.
 Pricing information can be found on the Pricing page.